-Please submit all material in original, plus three copies to the KHSC IRB.
+Please submit all material in original, plus three copies to the KHSU IRB.

-Informed Consent Evaluation Checklist

-Informed Consent Criterion Meets Require ments in 45CFR46 116(b)(c Comme

-116(a)(3) Language is clear and YE NO

-understandable to prospective subjects.
-S

-116(a)(2) Informed consent process allows YE NO

-sufficient time to discuss and consider S

-whether or not to participate and

-minimizes the possibility of coercion or

-undue influence.

-116(b)(1) Clear statement purpose of YE NO

-research, that project is research, S

-expected duration, description of

-procedures, and identification of any

-experimental procedures.

-116(b)(2) Description of reasonably YE NO

-foreseeable risks or discomfort to the S

-subject.

-116(b)(3) Description of reasonably YE NO

-expected benefits to the subject or to S

-others.

-116(b)(4) Disclosure of alternative YE NO

-procedures or treatments that might be S

-advantageous to the subject.

-116(b)(5) Description of how the YE NO

-confidentiality of the subject will be S

-maintained.

-116(b)(6) Explanation of any YE NO

-compensation, including medical S

-treatments.

-116(b)(7) Contact information for answers YE NO

-to questions about the project and whom S

-to contact in the event of a research-

-related injury.

-116(b)(8) Statements that participation is YE NO

-voluntary, there is no penalty for refusing S

-to participate, and subjects have the right

-to withdraw from the project at any time

-without penalty.

-1 1

-116(b)(9) Statement that identifiers might YE NO

-be removed and the S

-information/biospecimens might be used

-for future research;

-Or

-Statement that information/biospecimens

-will not be used for future research.

-116(c)(1) Statement that the treatment or YE NO

-procedure may include unforeseeable S

-risks to the subject (or fetus or embryo).

-116(c)(2) Circumstances in which the YE NO

-subject's participation may be terminated S

-by the investigator.

-116(c)(3) Disclosure of any costs to the YE NO

-subject.
-S

-116(c)(4) Consequences (not penalties) for YE NO

-the subject's decision to withdraw from S

-the research project and process or

-orderly termination of participation.

-116(c)(5) Statement that new findings YE NO

-may relate to the subject's willingness to S

-participate will be provided to the subject.

-116(c)(6) Approximate number of subjects YE NO

-participating in the project.
-S

-\ \/F NO

-116(c)(7) If biospecimens may be used for YE NO

-commercial profit.
-S

-116(c)(8) Whether clinically relevant YE NO

-research results will be disclosed to S

-subjects.

-116(c)(9) Whether the research includes YE NO

-whole genome sequencing.
-S
+Informed Consent Evaluation Checklist Informed Consent Criterion Requir eets ements CFR46 (b)(c) Comments 116(a)(3) Language is clear and understandable to prospective subjects.
+YES NO 116(a)(2) Informed consent process allows sufficient time to discuss and consider whether or not to participate and minimizes the possibility of coercion or undue influence.
+YES NO 116(b)(1) Clear statement purpose of research, that project is research, expected duration, description of procedures, and identification of any experimental procedures.
+YES NO 116(b)(2) Description of reasonably foreseeable risks or discomfort to the subject.
+YES NO 116(b)(3) Description of reasonably expected benefits to the subject or to others.
+YES NO 116(b)(4) Disclosure of alternative procedures or treatments that might be advantageous to the subject.
+YES NO 116(b)(5) Description of how the confidentiality of the subject will be maintained.
+YES NO 116(b)(6) Explanation of any compensation, including medical treatments.
+YES NO 116(b)(7) Contact information for answers to questions about the project and whom to contact in the event of a research-related injury.
+YES NO 116(b)(8) Statements that participation is voluntary, there is no penalty for refusing to participate, and subjects have the right to withdraw from the project at any time without penalty.
+YES NO

+116(b)(9) Statement that identifiers might be removed and the information/biospecimens might be used for future research; Or Statement that information/biospecimens will not be used for future research.
+YES NO 116(c)(1) Statement that the treatment or procedure may include unforeseeable risks to the subject (or fetus or embryo).
+YES NO 116(c)(2) Circumstances in which the subject's participation may be terminated by the investigator.
+YES NO 116(c)(3) Disclosure of any costs to the subject.
+YES NO 116(c)(4) Consequences (not penalties) for the subject's decision to withdraw from the research project and process or orderly termination of participation.
+YES NO 116(c)(5) Statement that new findings may relate to the subject's willingness to participate will be provided to the subject.
+YES NO 116(c)(6) Approximate number of subjects participating in the project.
+YES NO 116(c)(7) If biospecimens may be used for commercial profit.
+YES NO 116(c)(8) Whether clinically relevant research results will be disclosed to subjects.
+YES NO 116(c)(9) Whether the research includes whole genome sequencing.
+YES NO

-Broad Consent Template
+B. Broad Consent Template

-Broad Consent for the Storage, Maintenance, and Secondary Research Use of Identifiable Private Information or Identifiable Biospecimens [General Note: This model consent form may be used as a general template for researchers in drafting participant broad consent forms for storage, maintenance, and secondary research of identifiable private information/biospecimens (collected for either research studies other than the proposed research or nonresearch purposes).
-Researchers may adapt this template to fit the needs of the specific research studies they are conducting but they are responsible for ensuring the consent forms contain all necessary information and comply with relevant laws and regulations, including the Office for Human Research Protections' informed consent requirements (45 CFR 46.116(d)).
+Broad Consent for the Storage, Maintenance, and Secondary Research Use of Identifiable Private Information or Identifiable Biospecimens

+[General Note: This model consent form may be used as a general template for researchers in drafting participant broad consent forms for storage, maintenance, and secondary research of identifiable private information/biospecimens (collected for either research studies other than the proposed research or nonresearch purposes).
+Researchers may adapt this template to fit the needs of the specific research studies they are conducting, but they are responsible for ensuring the consent forms contain all necessary information and comply with relevant laws and regulations, including the Office for Human Research Protections' informed consent requirements (45 CFR 46.116(d)).
 Required statements are included in black type].
 "Investigator" may refer to the PI or another designated representative of the research project.
 "Participant" may refer to either the participant or a Legally Authorized Representative.